Last updated: June 6, 2023

 - Designated group membership for staffing actions that are restricted or preferred in support of workplace diversity

-Screen for education and experience and short list your potential applicants before you begin your assessment.
-Shortlisting identifies those applicants who have the right qualifications and determines which applicants you will see for further assessment.
+Screen for education and experience and shortlist your potential applicants before you begin your assessment.
+Shortlisting identifies those applicants who have the right qualifications and determines which applicants you'll see for further assessment.

-The two methods most commonly used to screen applicants are an online self-screening questionnaire and the resume.
+The 2 methods most commonly used to screen applicants are an online self-screening questionnaire and the resume.
 Screening should be done in the most efficient, job-related, fair, reasonable and consistent manner possible.

-Following the short list process, you will assess candidates on the knowledge, skills, abilities and competencies required to perform the job.
+Following the shortlist process, you'll assess candidates on the knowledge, skills, abilities and competencies required to perform the job.